imperva/shcf4j/README.md

 ## What Happens Behind the Scenes?
 The factory class uses Java ```java.util.ServiceLoader``` in order to find all ```com.imperva.shcf4j.spi.SHC4JServiceProvider``` instances.
 Then it uses the first found instance for all following requests.

+# Backlog
+1. Enable to lookup HTTP client builders by provider name, it will enable to use same API layer but with different implementations in a single JVM.